L-Eval: Instituting Standardized Evaluation for Long Context Language Models: Data Collection and Annotation for L-Eval

-\paragraph{Grade School Math} This dataset is derived from 100-grade school math problems in the GSM8k dataset~\citep{cobbe2021training}.
+This dataset is derived from 100-grade school math problems in the GSM8k dataset~\citep{cobbe2021training}.
 Increasing the number of high-quality and complex examples usually has a positive effect on solving math problems.
 We construct 16 in-context examples with lengthy Chain-of-thought for this task where 8 examples come from \textit{chain-of-thought-hub}\footnote{\url{https://github.com/FranxYao/chain-of-thought-hub/blob/main/gsm8k/lib_prompt/prompt_hardest.txt}} using the hardest prompt and the remaining 8 examples are constructed by us.
 We selected 8 questions from GSM8k based on their difficulty and annotated the solving process.
 Models with 2k or 4k context length face difficulties while encoding the 16 examples.
 We experiment with the newly constructed examples and it perform better than only encoding 8 examples.
-Concretely, the accuracy rises from 79 (8-shot) to 84 (16-shot) when using turbo-16k-0613 as the base model.
-(Denoted as ``gsm100'' in Table~\ref{tab:datasets}) \begin{example}{}{example} \texttt{ \textbf{1}.
-Input: <example 1>, <example 2> ... <example n>\\ \textbf{2}.
-Instruction: Question: Janet’s ducks lay 16 eggs per day.
+Concretely, the accuracy rises from 79 (8-shot) to 84 (16-shot) when using turbo-16k-0613 as the base model. \begin{example}{}{example} \texttt{ \textbf{Input}: <example 1> \textbackslash n\textbackslash n <example 2> \textbackslash n\textbackslash n ... <example n> \textbackslash n\textbackslash n \\ Question: Janet’s ducks lay 16 eggs per day.
 She eats three for breakfast every morning and bakes muffins for her friends every day with four.
 She sells the remainder at the farmers' market daily for \$2 per fresh duck egg.
-How much in dollars does she make every day at the farmers' market?\\ Let's think step by step\\ \textbf{3}.
-Output: 18 } \end{example}
+How much in dollars does she make every day at the farmers' market? \textbackslash n\textbackslash n \\ Let's think step by step\\ \textbf{Ground truth}: 18 } \end{example}